diveshthapa/first-mern-app/README.md

-# First React App - real estate
+# First MERN App - Real Estate

-This project is build with react, node.js and mongodb platform.
+This project have all for beginner fo MERN project build with React, Node.js, Express and Mongodb platform.
-MERN Approach

 ## Available Scripts